Affiliate Marketing: Money-Making Guide for Beginners (2023)

 If you thought the only way to monetize affiliate marketing was via blogging, think again.
-Luckily for publishers, there are a plethora of options available to promote affiliate offers.
+Luckily for publishers, many options are available to promote affiliate offers.

 Let’s go ahead and dive into the most popular.

-The options are limitless, from writing product reviews, creating accompanying YouTube videos, to even hosting a webinar to promote an upcoming launch.
+The options are limitless, from writing product reviews, creating accompanying YouTube videos, and hosting a webinar to promote an upcoming launch.

-When it comes to launching and monetizing a blog, I highly recommend checking out my in-depth guide here for the best step-by-step advice.
+When launching and monetizing a blog, I highly recommend checking out my in-depth guide here for the best step-by-step advice.

 So what is YouTube affiliate marketing?